wday0507/volatility-surface/README.md

 ## Introduction

-What is implied vol?
+What is implied volatility (IV)?
 The market's estimate of an asset's future volatility, derived from the price of an option using a model like Black Scholes.

-What is a vol surface?
+What is a volatility surface?
-A 3D plot that shows how implied volatility varies with both strike price and time to maturity of options on the same underlying asset.
+A 3D plot that shows how IV varies with both strike price and time to maturity of options on the same underlying asset.

 Why is it useful?
 The vol surface allows users to: